NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _cmdline:

-Specifying Settings on the Command Line
+Specifying settings on the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All the settings given via the ``stereo.default`` file can be